 At least once a year, in conjunction with its annual planning, Garantia updates its capital plan.
-The plan includes capital management principles and the limitations related to solvency and solvency targets and ensures in an anticipatory manner that the company has adequate capital reserves for exceptional situations.
-The capital plan is based on an annual risk and solvency assessment.
-The capital plan is also updated if there is a material change in the risk situation, risk-bearing capacity or profitability outlook from that anticipated in the plan.
+The plan includes the company's capital management principles, the limitations related to solvency, solvency targets and dividend distribution policy.
+The capital plan also ensures in an anticipatory manner that the company has adequate capital reserves for exceptional situations and it is based on an annual risk and solvency assessment.
+In addition to the annual update, the capital plan is also updated if there is a material change in the company's risk situation, risk-bearing capacity or profitability outlook from that anticipated in the plan.

 Garantia's goal is to be a reliable partner and the company maintains strong solvency to ensure the continuity and stability of its operations.
-The Board has set Garantia's target level for capitalisation above the statutory Solvency Capital Requirement and the minimum capital requirement required by credit rating agency Standard & Poor's for an AAA credit rating, and above the economic capital model defined at a confidence level of 99.9%.
-Garantia only distributes dividends or returns capital to the owner when this does not put the A- credit rating at risk.
+The company's Board of Directors has set Garantia's target level for capitalisation above the statutory Solvency II solvency capital requirement and the minimum capital requirement required by the credit rating agency Standard & Poor's for an AAA credit rating, and above the economic capital model defined at a confidence level of 99.5%.
+Garantia distributes dividends or returns capital to the owner only to the extent that this does not put the A- credit rating or the company's internally set solvency target at risk.
 The qualitative target for Garantia's own funds is that the own funds should be formed in full of unrestricted Tier 1 basic own funds.